Carnival in Tenerife 2025

 DSC06637

-The first grand event is the selection of the Queen (Gala Reina).
+The first ceremonial event is the Queen’s selection (Gala Reina).
 Contestants for this role appear before the jury in incredible outfits.
-Meters of fabric, numerous feathers, kilograms of sequins and rhinestones go into making these carnival dresses.
-We didn’t attend this event, but we saw some queens at the parade, I’m attaching photos.
+Meters of fabric, numerous feathers, kilograms of sequins and rhinestones are used to make the carnival dresses.
+We weren’t at this event, but we saw some queens at the parade, I’m attaching photos.

 DSC00896